Coastal Hazards

 Cascadia Earthquake Preparedness

-Oregon State University Extension Service has developed a comprehensive group of resources to help you prepare for and navigate emergencies and natural disasters.
+Oregon State University Extension Service has developed a comprehensive group of resources in english and spanish to help you prepare for and navigate emergencies and natural disasters.

 The general overview guide for preparing for a Cascadia disaster event is: